 Fuel injection is the introduction of fuel in internal combustion engines, mostly automotive engines, using injectors.
-This process was introduced to keep up with emissions and fuel efficiency laws.
-Over the years, car manufacturers saw great advantages of fuel injectors, which is where the downfall of carburetors began.
+To comply with emissions and fuel efficiency laws, car manufacturers introduced this process.

 In this reading, we’ll explore what a fuel injection system is, its functions, parts, types, and how it works.
 We’ll also learn its advantages and disadvantages.